Skip to Main Content

 Module Description Presenter(s)

-Engineering resources & research This module, comprised of six videos, will introduce you to fundamental resources for research in engineering: the engineering librarians and subject guides; research databases for engineering; locating and evaluating engineering journals; finding standards; finding patents; a demonstration of the premier engineering research database: Compendex on Engineering Village.
+Engineering resources & research This module, comprised of 10 videos, will introduce you to fundamental resources for research in engineering: the engineering librarians and research guides; research databases for engineering; finding and evaluating engineering journals; finding standards; finding patents; and a demonstration of the premier engineering research database: Compendex on Engineering Village.
 Allie Fulford, Dalhousie Libraries

 Searching for grey literature